xiaoylu/leetcode_category/TopologicalSort/Readme.md

 # Topological Sort
-To find out the order of nodes in a DAG, remove the node with in-degree/out-degree ZERO iteratively, (or degree ONE in undirected graph such as tree problem) update the degree of other node pointing to the removed node.
+To find out the order of nodes in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
+* remove the node with out-degree ZERO iteratively
-Keep doing this you will obtain a topological order
+* update the degree of other node pointing to this removed node Keep doing this you will obtain a topological order of the nodes

-The application of Topological sort:
+The application of topological sort:
 * Find cycles in a graph.
-The steps above will remove everything until only loops remain.
+The steps above will remove every node until only some loop of nodes remain.
 * Rank prerequisites to find a total order.
 * Find the "most inner" nodes in graph, like **LC 310.
 Minimum Height Trees**.